-The Elite Athletes and Artistic Performers (EAAP) Bonus Point Scheme is designed for applicants who believe that their performing, training and/or competitive commitments have affected their study preparation in the past two years.
-Macquarie University's Ranking Committee will consider the circumstances of the applicant and determine if they are eligible for four bonus points.
+The Elite Athletes and Artistic Performers (EAAP) Scheme is designed for applicants who believe that their performing, training and/or competitive commitments have affected their study preparation in the past two years.
+Macquarie University's Ranking Committee will consider the circumstances of the applicant and determine if they are eligible for four (4) additional adjustment points.

-Approval under the EAAP scheme does not guarantee admission but allows you to be assessed as being 'elite' and whose competitive commitments have impeded study performance.
+Approval under the EAAP scheme does not guarantee admission but allows you to be assessed as being 'elite' athlete or performer whose competitive commitments have impeded study performance.
 Approval under this scheme does not guarantee a successful Sport Scholarship application.

 You'll be notified by mail of the outcome of your application by the end of December.

-All degrees are eligible for EAAP bonus points excluding the Bachelor of Actuarial Studies with Bachelor of Professional Practice; Bachelor of Actuarial Studies and its double degrees.
+All degrees are eligible for EAAP adjustment factors excluding the Bachelor of Commerce – Professional Accounting with the degree of Bachelor of Professional Practice; Bachelor of Actuarial Studies and its double degrees.